mdnieman/website/content/working/_index.md

 ## Working Papers

-<a href="../materials/Nieman - Surrendering Influence - APSA.pdf" target=_blank>Surrendering Influence: The Effects of Major Power Withdrawal</a>
+<a href="../materials/Nieman - Surrendering Influence.pdf" target=_blank>Surrendering Influence: The Effects of Major Power Withdrawal</a>

 <a href="../materials/Coercion and Cooperation.pdf" target=_blank>Coercion and Cooperation: A Balancing Act
 Between Established and Revisionist Powers</a> (with Isaac Barrash)